Picture this: Rain is coming down hard, but it’s alright, as every swipe of your wiper blades gives you a clear view of the road ahead.

-Here are a few tips to ensure proper maintenance of your windshield wipers:
+Here are a few tips to ensure proper maintenance of your windscreen wipers:

-- Keep them clean: Wipers handle a lot of debris, so if they go uncleaned, the gunk can affect how well they can clean.
+- Keep them clean: Windscreen wipers handle a lot of debris, so if they go uncleaned, the gunk can affect how well they can clean.

-- Clear your windscreen: Clear any leaves, monster-sized bugs, roadkill, or branches before engaging your wipers.
-Also, always lubricate the windshield before turning on your wiper blades.
+- Clear your windscreen: Clear any leaves, bugs, or branches before engaging your car’s windshield wipers.

-- Fill up your wiper fluid: Ensure your wiper fluid is full, and always have glass cleaner in the car.
-This is for when you’re on the open road with faulty wiper blades and need to clean your windshield before driving.
+- Fill up your windshield wiper fluid: Ensure your wiper fluid is full, and always have glass cleaner in the car.
+If you have faulty wiper blades, use glass cleaner to remove any dirt.

 - Be wary of rough drive-through car washes: Going to a car wash can damage your windshield wiper blade, especially if the equipment is too harsh.

 Unfortunately, there’s no way to tell beforehand if the equipment is harsh, but you’ll notice the damage afterward.
-We advise sticking to hand car washes as it’s more gentle on your windshield wiper blade.
+We advise sticking to hand car washes as they’re gentler on your windshield wiper blade.

-Contact us for a windshield wiper replacement, air conditioning service, or any other car repair via our online system, and our expert mechanics will come straight to you.
+Contact us for a windshield wiper replacement or any other vehicle repair via our online system, and our expert mechanics will come straight to you.